Wheatus: 2012–2014: The Valentine LP

 Following a re-release of the single "Lemonade", supported by the first of three Lego videos created by Oliver Broadbent, Wheatus released their fifth studio album, The Valentine LP, in 2013.
 Brown described it as a set of "post-apocalyptic love songs", adding that he delved into the concept of "reconstituting society, fighting zombies, and trying to maintain some kind of romantic relationship at the same time".

 An album sampler was released on YouTube on July 27, 2013, while full tracks from the record were uploaded between August 14 and September 9.
 The Valentine LP was released on August 2, 2013, through the band's website, with a vinyl version shipping in late 2013.
 The digital version of the album includes a PDF entitled "Valentine Comic", with concept art depicting a zombie apocalypse love story, designed by graphic artist Ecol (Eric Collins).
 In September and October 2013, the band toured the UK.
-Prior to the tour, long-term drummer Kevin Garcia left and was replaced by William Tully.
+Before the tour, long-term drummer Kevin Garcia left and was replaced by William Tully.

 Following the album's release, Wheatus recorded a new single, "Only You", a collaboration with two members of One Direction's band, bassist Sandy Beales and drummer Josh Devine.
 The single was released on July 6, 2014.
 The collaboration came about as a result of One Direction covering "Teenage Dirtbag" on their Where We Are Tour.
 The Valentine LP was released on CD through Blacktop Records in the UK in 2014, with three bonus tracks: "Only You", a single mix of "Holiday", and an acoustic version of "Only You".